 Health and Safety

-A yellow fever certificate is required from those arriving from infected areas, and is recommended for everyone entering Ecuador, particularly for those traveling to the regions of the Amazon basin.
-There is high risk of malaria and dengue fever in areas below 5,000ft (1,500m).
+A yellow fever certificate is required from those arriving from infected areas and is recommended for everyone entering Ecuador, particularly for those travelling to the regions of the Amazon basin.
+There is a high risk of malaria and dengue fever in areas below 5,000ft (1,500m).
 The best prevention is to cover up and use mosquito repellent liberally throughout the day.
 Tap water should not be consumed; bottled water is available.

 Adequate travel insurance is mandatory for everyone who participates in a Pioneer expedition.
 We strongly recommend that you take out baggage loss and accident insurance.
 Please bring a copy of your insurance policy and contact numbers to give to your expedition leader in case of illness or accident.

 This Galapagos trip is a land-based program, rather than a liveaboard boat trip.
 The reason for this is that land programs directly benefit the sustainable development of the small Galapagos communities.
 These traditional fishing and small merchant towns have unsuccessfully struggled to forge a living amongst strict commercial and national park limitations.
 Although tourism is the logical development alternative, the great majority of Islanders have not been able to participate or benefit from offshore boat operators.
 Land tours are now revitalizing the local economy and allow Islanders to integrate themselves in the tourism economy.

 Our local team is socially and environmentally committed to sustainable ecotourism practices.
 They proudly preside over ASEC (Ecuadorian Ecotourism Association), where they have the opportunity to contribute to Ecuador's tourism industry both at an operational and political level.
 ASEC looks after the welfare of local communities through development initiatives and environmental conservation practices.